 Great Sand Dunes is continually working to improve access so that everyone can experience this unique landscape.
 If you have special needs or particular questions, please contact a staff member at 719-378-6395, or e-mail us.

-Visitor Center: Open daily, the building and rest rooms are fully accessible.
-A 20 minute (captioned) introductory film is shown every half hour during the summer months and on request during the winter months.
+Open daily, the building and rest rooms are fully accessible.
+A 20-minute captioned introductory film is shown daily during the summer months and on request during the winter months.
 Learn more about the Visitor Center.

 There is one accessible site with a hardened trail to a nearby accessible restroom.
 The site is shaded and close to a small seasonal creek.
 Learn more about picnicking at Great Sand Dunes.

 Most programs are accessible.
 Daily programs take place at the Visitor Center.
 Evening programs are offered many nights in the amphitheater from late May through early September.
 A paved, lighted, and mostly level trail leads from the campground to the amphitheater.
 For programs in the sand, you may check out a dunes wheelchair.
 Check with park staff for other offerings that may be accessible.